arivera12/OneLine/README.md

 # OneLine
-OneLine is an abstraction standard framework.
+OneLine is an abstraction standarided framework.

-This framework is still under heavy development and testing and will be completed with documentation to use soon.
+OneLine is still under heavy development and testing.

+It will be completed with documentation to use very soon.